jasondebolt/phoenix-docker/README.md

 ```
 ./deploy-ssm-github-token.sh {token}
 ```
-Where {token} can be found in LastPass under "mosaic-codebuild personal access token".
-This token is required mostly to create webhook and make API calls into GitHub.
+Where {token} is your GitHub access token used to create webhooks.

 #### Git commit the changes
 ```